Battle of Kiev (1941): Destruction of the pocket

 The next day, the pocket was divided into three parts.
-The largest part was around Boryspol, south-east of Kiev, and consisted mainly of troops of the Soviet 37th Army.
-The other two major areas were a circular area west of Urzhitsa with the forces of the Soviet 26th Army, and the area between Priatin and Lukhvitsa with the remnants of the Soviet 5th and 26th Armies, commanded by Kirponos.
+The largest part was around Borispol, south-east of Kiev, and consisted mainly of troops of the Soviet 37th Army.
+The other two major areas were a circular area west of Orzhitsa with the forces of the Soviet 26th Army, and the area between Piryatin and Lokhvitsa with the remnants of the Soviet 5th and 26th Armies, commanded by Kirponos.
 The Soviet 5th and 21st armies was defeated by 23 September, and the Soviet 26th Army in the Orzhitsa region was defeated by 26 September.
 Small groups of Red Army soldiers were still scattered over a wide area, and some of these troops tried to escape in different ways, including in civilian clothes.
 Only about 15,000 managed to get out of the pocket by 2 October, including Vlasov, the commander of the 37th Army, Kostenko, the commander of the 26th Army, and Kuznetsov, the commander of the 21st Army, and Bagramian.

 In addition to tactical and operational issues, the security of the forces inside the city made the command of the German 6th Army decide that until the surrounding area of the Kiev was completely cleared of any form of resistance, the German troops were allowed to stay in it only with the written permission of its headquarters.
 At the same time, a decree was issued in connection with the control of depots and maintaining order in Kiev.